 Human Services is one of the top 25 fastest growing professions in the United States.
 By 2016, there will be a 34% increase in human services jobs, creating 114,000 new jobs.
 The need for mental health, rehabilitation, and family counselors will increase by 30%.
 In addition, demand is increasing for direct care/ support workers in the areas of gerontology and disability.
 According to the U.S. Bureau of Labor Statistics, entry-level human services will total 453,000 positions by 2016.

 Settings that employ human services professionals may include hospitals, youth care facilities, mental health settings, chemical dependency settings, correctional facilities, geriatric settings, and social services agencies.

 Go to www.onetonline.org and enter “child, family and school social worker” – or any of the previously mentioned job titles – in the search box for a list of related occupations and current wage information, as well as more detail on the job outlook, tasks, tools and technology used in this career.

 Low-income students interested in Human Services may qualify for special tuition assistance and other financial benefits under the Health Profession Opportunity Grant.
 Email GW-HPOGemail@kctcs.edu for details.

 Two Rivers Building, 525 Scott Blvd, Covington, Ky.

 You can transfer your Gateway credits to a four-year university offering a bachelor’s degree in counseling, Human Services, or related areas.
 Work with your Program Coordinator, Academic Advisor or Gateway’s Transfer Director to obtain further information about transfer opportunities.

-Two years (four semesters) if enrolled full-time (15-18 hours per semester)and after any developmental needs are met.
+Associate in Applied Science in Human Services - Two years (four semesters) if enrolled full-time (15-18 hours per semester) and after any developmental needs are met.